carloscast1llo/Curriculum/README.md

 - **Instagram**: [carloscast1llo](https://www.instagram.com/carloscast1llo/)

 # About me
 Software Engineering student at the Universidad Politecnica de Madrid.
-Cybersecurity enthusiast, active CTFs player.
+Junior Pentester - CSIO.

 # Experience
 - None, but wanting to have experience.